Is Oven Balancing a Challenge for You? In-Process NIR Offers a Solution

 Analysis Sequence for Product Entering the Oven

-Ultimately, multiple fixed measurement MCT466-SF sensors were used for the dough portion of the process to analyze the entire width of the cracker dough entering the oven.
+Ultimately, multiple fixed measurement MCT566 sensors were used for the dough portion of the process to analyze the entire width of the cracker dough entering the oven.
 The company worked with KPM Analytics to position sensors at equidistant locations across the raw dough.

-Operators were visually alerted to the out-of-specification dough with a Light Stack connected to the team of MCT466-SF analyzers.
+Operators were visually alerted to the out-of-specification dough with a Light Stack connected to the team of MCT566 analyzers.
 A "Yellow" light would indicate when the dough was headed towards specification limits giving enough time for the operator to make process change.
 A "Red" light would tell that the dough hit the lowest moisture specification.

 This simple yet effective application provides the operator with valuable information to take corrective action and adjust their dough formulation before risking a production run to waste.